umnsec/mlta/README.md

-# MLTA: Multi-Layer Type Analysis for Refining Indirect-Call Targets
+# TypeDive: Multi-Layer Type Analysis (MLTA) for Refining Indirect-Call Targets

 This project includes a prototype implementation (TypeDive) of MLTA.
 MLTA relies on an observation that function pointers are commonly